pratham-aggr/Rebooting-Friends/README.md

 ### Random Episode Title Generator Inspired by *Friends*

 To create unique and entertaining episode titles for our reboot, we developed a tool that generates random episode titles inspired by the format used in *Friends*.
 In the show, episode titles follow a distinctive pattern, such as *"The One with the Morning After"* or *"The One with the Bullies"*.

 Our tool works by leveraging **n-grams**, a technique in natural language processing where sequences of 𝑛 words are used to generate new text based on previously observed patterns.
 Specifically, we use the following approach:

 - **n-gram model**: We build sequences of words (n-grams) based on the episode titles and generate new titles by predicting each next word.
-- **Conditional probability**: For a given value of 𝑛, the tool generates each subsequent word based on the **previous word** in the sequence, using the conditional probability of that word appearing after the word before it.
+- **Conditional probability**: For a given value of 𝑛, the tool generates each subsequent word by considering only the **previous word** in the sequence, using the conditional probability of that word appearing after the word before it.

 For example, when using an **n-gram size of 2 (bigrams)**, the tool predicts each next word by considering only the **previous word**.
 This allows the generation of plausible and catchy titles that resemble the original *Friends* format.